Disclosures provide you with domestic abuse information we hold on an individual

 We aim to complete all disclosure requests within 35 days, but timescales vary between applications.
 If we believe someone is in immediate danger of domestic abuse or violence, appropriate action will be taken.

-We may also meet with other safeguarding agencies such as the Probation Service, Prison Service or local council social services .
+We may also meet with other safeguarding agencies such as the National Probation Service, Prison Service or local council social services .
 The group would discuss the information you provided to see whether they have any other related information.
 This multi-agency meeting will decide whether a domestic violence disclosure is lawful, necessary and proportionate.

 More information on domestic violence, protection orders and coercive or controlling behaviour can be found on GOV.UK.